 Our new referral guidelines are evidence based and offer increased support, ensuring the best use of radiology services.
 Further supported by the Royal College of Radiologists – Making the best use of clinical radiology services Referral Guidelines 2007.
-This has more recently been superseded by the seventh edition iRefer which is now available from the e-LfH Portal to all NHS professionals for free, as part of an agreement with the Department of Health.
+This has more recently been superseded by the eighth edition of iRefer which is now available online and in booklet format.

 NB: If you have any questions relating to the protocols or need further clarification on any issue relating to the IR(ME)R regulations please contact a Consultant Radiologist or Advanced Practitioner Radiographer who will be happy to offer assistance and support as appropriate.

 The referring clinician is responsible for informing the patient of their results, positive or negative, and documenting that this has been done in line with NPSA Safer Practice Notice 16 – Early identification of failure to act on radiological imaging reports